finbourne/lusid-sdk-csharp-preview/sdk/docs/QuotesApi.md

             var apiInstance = new QuotesApi(config);
             var scope = scope_example;  // string | The scope of the quotes to list. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the quotes.
 Defaults to latest if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing quotes from a previous call to list quotes.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {
                 // [DEPRECATED] ListQuotes: List quotes
-                ResourceListOfQuote result = apiInstance.ListQuotes(scope, asAt, page, start, limit, filter);
+                ResourceListOfQuote result = apiInstance.ListQuotes(scope, asAt, page, limit, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)